 You will gain advanced knowledge and fundamental therapeutic skills, drawing upon psychodynamic and systemic theories.
 You will have the capability to undertake informed early assessment, skilful and effective preliminary work, and/or know how and where to refer children, young people and families for more specialised treatment whilst always having the service user perspective at the centre of your practice.

 Family and Systemic Psychotherapist

 This course is validated by the University of Essex.

-This course is accredited by the Association for Family Therapists.
+This course is accredited by the Association for Family Therapy and Systemic Practice.